yuvalmGS/gigaspaces-wiki-jekyll/xap97net/task-execution-over-the-space.markdown

 # Asynchronous Execution

-A space task can also be executed asynchronously with the corresponding {{BeginExecute}} {{EndExecute}} method.
-This follows the standard .NET asynchronous API, once the execution is complete the execute invoker is notified by the async result which is received from the {{BeginExecute}} method or to a supplied callback.
+A space task can also be executed asynchronously with the corresponding `BeginExecute` `EndExecute` method.
+This follows the standard .NET asynchronous API, once the execution is complete the execute invoker is notified by the async result which is received from the `BeginExecute` method or to a supplied callback.
 This will be similiar to executing a task in a seperate thread, allowing to continue local process while waiting for the result to be calculated at the space nodes.

 **Executing asynchronous space using async result**